mikaelmoussa/Smart-Trash-System/README.md

 ## License

 Developed as a senior project at the Lebanese International University.
-Add a license here if you'd like to open it up for reuse (e.g., MIT, Apache 2.0).